galfas/flights-api/README.md

 I focused on isolating all the objects from the XML API, because I want to be able to replace that API without having to change anything from my business model.

-I would use a layer of cache in my Business layer even if it was for a few seconds, because I would have a better response time and also avoid the possibility the XML api could face some performance issues.
+I would use a layer of cache in my Business layer even if it was for a few seconds, because I would have a better response time and also avoid the possibility the XML API could face some performance issues.

 ## Security

-The api is uses basic auth, the user and password is configured via properties:
+The API uses basic auth, the user and password is configured via properties:

 the current configuration is:
 user: flight